IgnatiusHarry/idx-bandarmology/README.md

 ### Event study: what happens after an accumulation signal?

-Just like the BBCA version, this lines up every buy signal at day 0 (= 100) and tracks the price for the next 10 days, with the **average path** in black.
+This lines up every buy signal at day 0 (= 100) and tracks the price for the next 10 days, with the **average path** in black.
 For BULL the average stays **above 100** through the first 5 days — a short-lived bump after the buying, rather than a lasting trend.

 ![Event study after signal dates](docs/screenshots/event_study.png)